 Wendy Swanson Choi currently serves as the full-time Executive Director.
 Wendy's depth of experience ranges from board and school administration to school and education program development.
 Prior to working for NEO, Wendy served as a School Improvement Specialist for Minneapolis Public Schools.
 She also provided school start-up leadership for Venture Academy, a blended-learning charter school in Minneapolis, and served as a Venture Academy board director for four years.
 She has also served as Interim Executive Director and board member at Nova Classical Academy, providing leadership for the high-school program and site expansion, and as an instructional leader and leadership coach in high-performing charter schools.

 Adam Myhand serves as our second Systems Analyst responsible for ensuring that NEO most effectively and efficiently implements systems and procedures including information flow, board observations, new school readiness to open, and school site visits.
+Adam has also previously worked at a charter school as a Special Education educational assistant.

 To assist in effectively and efficiently monitoring the progress of each new school, the Executive Director coordinates and oversees the work of the NEO Advisors comprised of experts in charter school and student performance, charter school operations and finance, and charter school governance.